rylew2/sharepoint-cra-starter/README.md

 ![Diagram on how proxy server works to circumvent cross-domain call issues](/documentation/sharepoint-cra-starter.jpeg "Servers")

+You can view a full guide about [setting this project up here](https://rylew.co/projects/sharepoint-react)

 # SharePoint Create-React-App Solution Starter Kit

 This repository serves as a starting point for some of our React SharePoint interactive solutions.